LucidtechAI/cradl-docs/use-cases/invoice_model.md

 # Invoice OCR model
+In this guide you will learn how to train a OCR model that is customized to *your* invoices, and extracts the information *you* need.

 ### Prerequisites
 1. Data to train on, a minimum of 5000 pairs of invoices and ground truths.
 See [the next section](#2.GatherTrainingData) for a concrete example.
 2. A free Cradl account.
 [Sign up here](https://cradl.ai).

 ## 1. Configure your model
 First, we need to configure the behavior of the model.
  - In the Cradl Platform, go to **Models > New model**.
  - Give your model a name, and add an optional description.
  - Add fields